sanjeevkomma/AI_ML/README.md

 * Machine Learning is the subset of Artificial Intelligence.
 * Artificial Intelligence = Artificial ( Human made ) + Intelligence ( Thinking power )
 * Clustering is the process of grouping similar entities together
+* Transfer learning (TL) is a research problem in machine learning (ML) that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem

 # Machine Learning can be
 1. Suerpvised = Past Labled Data